AwayJob/grasscutter-wiki/Troubleshooting.md

 - No SSL cert, you're missing essential files from the repository.

 **Solutions**:
-- Download the whole [repository](https://github.com/Grasscutters/Grasscutter) properly.
+- Download `keystore.p12` in the [repository](https://github.com/Grasscutters/Grasscutter) properly.

 ## Address already in use: bind, java.net.BindException